HK01 CMS

 3. Propose and development flows, UI, and product direction.

-Another goal of the revamp is to serve sibling publications for editing content and publish, such as DW news and 巨子 ICON.
+Another goal of the revamp is to facilitate the editing and publishing of content for sibling publications, such as DW News and 巨子 ICON.
+To achieve this:

 Flows of creating publication version and language version.